-This easy to follow French Crêpe Recipe is a simple tutorial to walk you through how to make paper-thin French Crêpes at home!
-Plus, sweet, savory, and breakfast crêpe ideas.
+This easy French Crêpe Recipe is adapted from Julia Child’s basic crêpe recipe, and will walk you through how to make paper-thin French Crêpes at home!

 Whenever I cook something particularly “fancy”– I like to impersonate the adorable, the fabulous Julia Child, and declare “Bon Appétit!” as I set the food on the table.

-This recipe for French crêpes is easy based on hers, and is sure to leave you with a stack of delicious, ultra-thin French pancakes.
+This easy French crêpes recipe based on her basic French crêpes, and is sure to leave you with a stack of delicious, ultra-thin French pancakes.